gmlang/masterr/_posts/r/2017-07-07-on-recursion-3.md

 {% endhighlight %}

-If you don't understand why they returned the values they did, you can learn how environment works by reading Hadley's [book](http://adv-r.had.co.nz/Environments.html).
+If you don't understand why they returned the values they did, you can learn how environment works by reading this [post](https://masterr.org/r/understand-r-environments-part1/).

 We can write our own version of get() using recursion.
 First we write a helper function that works the same as `get(name, inherits = T)`.